Muscle aches, pains now among top COVID symptoms - NewsBreak

 - A cough without phlegm

 ZOE Health Study reportedly listed only the top five symptoms.
 But over time, the health science company said their COVID research showed these symptoms change frequently.
-Some reasons include the introduction of vaccines and the emergence of new variants, KSNF reports .TRACKING CORONAVIRUS: COVID-19 news and information
+Some reasons include the introduction of vaccines and the emergence of new variants.

-Now, ZOE Health Study decided to report the top 10 symptoms, which they claim remain more stable.
+Now, ZOE Health Study decided to report the top ten symptoms, which they claim remain more stable.
 Those symptoms include:

 - A headache

-Note: Editor’s note: This story has been updated to correct the original publication title: “ Sore throat, runny nose no longer common COVID symptoms ,” and to correct the original subtitle: “ COVID symptoms have changed… again .”
-Both titles are contradictory to a linked study in the story.
-We regret the error.